Sorry, you need to enable JavaScript to visit this website.

 National Statistics and available data sources

-To this list should be added other public institutions that produce and disseminate data on youth: the Caisse Nationale d'Allocations Familiales (CNAF), the statistics office of the Observatoire de la Politique de la Ville and the Centre d'Etudes et de Recherches sur les Qualifications (CEREQ), which collaborates regularly with the Institut National de la Jeunesse et de l'Education Populaire (INJEP).
+Other public institutions producing and disseminating data on young people can be mentionned: the National Family Allowances Fund (Caisse Nationale d'Allocations Familiales - CNAF), the statistics office of the Observatory of Urban Policy (Observatoire de la Politique de la Ville), and the Centre for Studies and Research on Qualifications (Centre d'Etudes et de Recherches sur les Qualifications - CEREQ), which collaborates regularly with the National Institute for Youth and Popular Education (Institut National de la Jeunesse et de l'Education Populaire - INJEP).

 Budgetary Allocations supporting research in the youth field